MattDSquared/HumanActivityProcessing/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-* tBodyAcc-XYZ
+* tBodyAcc.XYZ
-* tGravityAcc-XYZ
+* tGravityAcc.XYZ
-* tBodyAccJerk-XYZ
+* tBodyAccJerk.XYZ
-* tBodyGyro-XYZ
+* tBodyGyro.XYZ
-* tBodyGyroJerk-XYZ
+* tBodyGyroJerk.XYZ
 * tBodyAccMag
 * tGravityAccMag
 * tBodyAccJerkMag
 * tBodyGyroMag
 * tBodyGyroJerkMag
-* fBodyAcc-XYZ
+* fBodyAcc.XYZ
-* fBodyAccJerk-XYZ
+* fBodyAccJerk.XYZ
-* fBodyGyro-XYZ
+* fBodyGyro.XYZ
 * fBodyAccMag
 * fBodyAccJerkMag
 * fBodyGyroMag